-The final routine flux_distributions.m needs no user input and generates three additional graphs:
+The final routine "flux_distributions.m" needs no user input and generates four additional graphs:

 - the distribution of received fluxes as a function of frequency with the spectral power flux density (spfd) on the vertical axis and the channel frequency (f) on the horizontal axis.
-The number of instances of a particular flux as measured in a frequency channel is shown colour encoded on a logarithmic scale at each (f, spfd) position (Figure 20). - 2 the likelihood of flux measurements exceeding the threshold as a function of frequency.
+The number of instances of a particular flux as measured in a frequency channel is shown colour encoded on a logarithmic scale at each (f, spfd) position (Annex 4, Figure 23). - the likelihood of flux measurements exceeding the threshold as a function of frequency.
 The 2% level is indicated.
-This graph may be useful for discriminating strongly interfered frequency ranges from those that are less affected (Figure 20).

-a histogram of the number of channels in which the threshold has been exceeded by a certain fraction of the time.
-This may help to describe the distribution of strongly affected channels (Figure 21).
+This graph may be useful for discriminating strongly interfered frequency ranges from those that are less affected (Annex 4, Figure 24). - a histogram of the number of channels in which the threshold has been exceeded by a certain fraction of the time.
+This may help to describe the distribution of strongly affected channels (Annex 4, Figure 24). - 4 the calibrated data vs time, together with the background noise average curve ("raw bkgd" curve) and the background noise curve corrected ("corr bkgd" curve) by the background spot measurement taken after each satellite pass.
+The measured data with background suppressed is also shown on the same panel.
+These sets of data are shown for respectively the lowest, mid and upper RAS channel.
+The purpose of this display is to check that the background noise correction has been done properly.
+An example is provided below: